h-richard/Xmodeling_Studio/README.md

 Xmodeling Studio is an EMF plugin for adding operation calls on any executable DSL (xDSL) and to execute automatically these operations during the interpretation of a model by the execution engine of the xDSL.

+## Documentation

+The documentation will be available in the [Wiki](https://github.com/h-richard/Xmodeling_Studio/wiki)

 ## Contributors

 Xmodeling Studio has been originally developped by Léa Brunschwig, Eric Cariou and Olivier Le Goaer from the university of Pau/LIUPPA, France.